Hablamos Español Insurance Companies We Work With

 General liability is one coverage

-General liability covers third-party bodily injury, property damage you cause to others, and the legal defense that follows.
+General liability generally covers third-party bodily injury, property damage you cause to others, and the legal defense that follows.
 It is a single coverage, and on its own it does not include your own property, your employees, your vehicles, or your professional mistakes.
 It is a building block, not a complete program.

 A BOP bundles the basics